openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 The RP MAY also request certain data within the `document` element to be present.
 This again follows the syntax rules used above:

 <{{examples/request/verification_document.json}}

+The OP MUST only send verification data if requested by the RP.
+It MAY omit verification data at its discretion even if requested by the RP.

 ### Error Handling